-How do I know if I have an MIT account (username and password)?
+How do I know if I have an MIT Kerberos account (username and password)?

-If you are a registered student, or a full time employee, you have an MIT account.
+If you are a registered student, or a full time employee, you have an MIT Kerberos account.
 Many other people also have an MIT account.
-On prerequisite for having an MIT account is to have an MIT ID number.
+One prerequisite for having an MIT Kerberos account is to have an MIT ID number.

-If you are a registered student, or a full time employee, you have an MIT account or are eligible to register for one through Athena User Accounts if you have not already done so.
+If you are a registered student or a full time employee, you have an MIT Kerberos account or are eligible to register for one if you have not already done so.

 Any MIT faculty or staff member can sponsor MIT guest accounts.

 What is a Collaboration Account?